Vaginal Health Interventions for Community State Type (CST) 4

 • Antibiotics are the most commonly prescribed intervention if you are experiencing symptoms of BV.
 But you can combine an antibiotic treatment with probiotics, diet, and lifestyle changes to achieve the best possible results.

-• Lifestyle changes, healthy diet, essential oils and home-made remedies can help you fight BV.
+• Lifestyle changes, a healthy diet, essential oils, and home-made remedies can help you fight BV.

 • Do not use boric acid vaginal suppositories during pregnancy since this can have severe consequences.

-Women dominated by the Type 4 vaginal community (CST 4) are more susceptible to infection due to the low levels of protective lactobacilli and high levels of disruptive bacteria [1].
+Women whose vaginal microbiome is dominated by the Type 4 vaginal community (CST 4) are more susceptible to infection due to the low levels of protective lactobacilli and high levels of disruptive bacteria [1].
 Lactobacilli bacteria help to create an acidic environment in your vagina that wards off infection and keeps disruptive species in check.

 Bacteria associated with CST 4 play an important role in the development of bacterial vaginosis (BV) or aerobic vaginitis (AV).
 But in many cases, you may be asymptomatic.
 This means that you will not experience any typical BV symptoms such as vaginal itching and an unpleasant smell.
 However, these disruptive bacteria may still impact your health status and your pregnancy [2], [3], [4].